CBORT-NCBIB/MPE-Calculator-Skin/README.md

-# Laser MPE Calculator — Skin
+# Laser MPE Calculator for the Skin

 **Laser Maximum Permissible Exposure (MPE) Calculator for Skin**